 Get yourself a (free) listing on TripAdvisor and ask all guests to review you (apart from ones where you have a major unresolved problem).

-If you have 20 reviews which are not 5 star this = low trust.
+If you have 20 reviews that are not 5 star this = low trust.

 If you have 300 reviews all above 9/10 = very high trust = more bookings.